 New York City Public Health Commissioner

-Recently appointed by President Obama to serve as the Director of the Center for Disease Control
+Appointed by President Obama to serve as the Director of the Center for Disease Control

 “Ed Boks was a most creative member of the Public Health team, always finding innovative ways to improve services for the animals, developing methods to expand adoptions and lower the euthanasia.
 Under his direction we lowered the euthanasia frequency from over 50,000 animals a year to 20,000.
 Our rate per capita fell to one of the lowest in the nation.
 Ed was also very good at finding financial support from outside of government funding to help support the organization.
 I would strongly recommend Mr. Ed Boks for any public administrative position, especially one that relates to pets, animal control, and the management of a public agency in which relations with the community is critical.” – Jonathan Weisbuch, MD, MPH, FACPM: Former Director of Los Angeles Public Health Department and Maricopa County Public Health Department, and Maricopa County Chief Health Officer